Completeness of coalition logics with seriality, independence of agents, or determinism: Introduction

-Li and Ju \cite{li2024minimal} argued that generally, concurrent game models have three too strong assumptions.
+Recently, Li and Ju \cite{li2024minimal} argued that, generally, concurrent game models have three too strong assumptions.
 The first one is \emph{seriality}: coalitions always have available joint actions.
 The second one is \emph{the independence of agents}: the merge of two available joint actions of two disjoint coalitions is always an available joint action of the union of the two coalitions.
 The third one is \emph{determinism}: joint actions of the grand coalition always have a unique outcome.
-Based on \emph{general concurrent game models}, which do not have the three assumptions, Li and Ju \cite{li2024minimal} presented a Minimal Coalition Logic $\FMCL$.